ImRonAI/strands-fun-tools/README.md

 - Ensure Bluetooth is enabled
 - Run with sudo on Linux: `sudo python agent.py`
 - Grant Bluetooth permissions on macOS

-### **WiFi scanning not working**
-- macOS only: Uses native `airport` command
-- Ensure WiFi adapter is enabled
-- May need location permissions on macOS

 ### **YOLO not detecting objects**
 - First run downloads YOLOv8 model (~6MB)